 Human life cycle is the cycle that occurs in human beings and involves a time period for different stages of life.
 The ideal nutrition and physical well-being ensures prosperity of each stage and helps humans to live more.
 The major six stages of the human life cycle are known that starts with the prenatal stage where fertilisation takes place and foetal development occurs inside a mother and then ends with the death of human beings.
-Therefore, old age is the final stage of the life cycle and death is the end of human life cycle.
+Therefore, old age is the final stage of the life cycle and death is the end of the human life cycle.

 Human life cycle biology chapter is there in the books for students and it is easy to understand.
-In this we’ll talk about human life cycle and the various stages of human life cycle.
+In this we’ll talk about the human life cycle and the various stages of the human life cycle.

 The Human Life Cycle consists of various stages that include foetus, baby, childhood, adolescence, adulthood and elderly; these are discussed in detail as follows: